reza2004k/YOLO-ArcFace-Face-Recognition/README.md

 \mathbf{a} = [1,1]
 $$

+and

 $$
 \mathbf{b} = [2,2]
 $$

-### Step 1: Calculate the Dot Product
+## Step 1: Calculate the dot product

-The dot product is:

 $$
 \mathbf{a}\cdot\mathbf{b}